Home Heat Pump Guide

 Efficiency

-R290 heat pumps tend to achieve the highest efficiency ratings, particularly in cold weather.
-The Vaillant aroTHERM plus (R290) achieves SCOP ratings above 4.0 in most UK conditions.
+R290 heat pumps tend to achieve the highest efficiency ratings, particularly in cold weather — SCOP ratings above 4.0 in most UK conditions.
 R32 models are close behind, with SCOP ratings typically between 3.5 and 4.0.
-R410A models are generally the least efficient of the three.
+See our running costs guide for what this means for your bills.

 Cost

-R32 models are currently the most competitive on price, with a wide range of brands and price points.
-R290 models tend to sit at a modest premium — typically £500-£1,500 more than equivalent R32 units.
-Whether that premium is worth it depends on your priorities.
+R32 models are currently the most competitive on price.
+R290 models tend to sit at a modest premium — typically £500–£1,500 more.
+For a full cost breakdown, see our heat pump cost guide.

 Maintenance

-All heat pumps need periodic maintenance.
-The refrigerant type does not significantly change the maintenance schedule, but it can affect costs if a refrigerant leak ever occurs.
+The refrigerant type does not significantly change the maintenance schedule, but it can affect costs if a leak occurs.
 R410A is becoming expensive to source.
 R32 is reasonably priced.
 R290 (propane) is very cheap as a raw material.

 Environmental Impact